Publicly funded in-vitro fertilization (IVF) program

 How to apply

-6. Complete other fertility treatments first, if recommended by your B.C. fertility specialist
+5. Complete other fertility treatments first, if recommended by your B.C. fertility specialist.

 Application submission:

-Once you have completed the steps outlined above, and you have signed the Ministry of Health Publicly Funded IVF program Application Consent form (provided to you by your fertility clinic) your participating B.C. fertility clinic will submit your application to the Ministry of Health on your behalf.
+Once you have completed the steps outlined above, you have signed the Ministry of Health Publicly Funded IVF program Application Consent form (provided to you by your fertility clinic) and your participating B.C. fertility clinic has confirmed application space is available, your clinic will submit your application to the Ministry of Health on your behalf.
 All intended parent(s) must be listed as applicants.

 Application review process:

-Applications will be reviewed by the Ministry of Health in the order which completed applications are received
+Applications are reviewed by the Ministry of Health in the order which they are received from participating B.C. fertility clinics.

-• Applications will be reviewed within 30 business days of the Ministry of Health receiving all required documents, including income verification documents
+• Applications will be reviewed within 30 business days of the Ministry of Health receiving all required documents.

-• Funding decisions will be communicated to your fertility clinic.
-Your fertility clinic will then contact you directly regarding the next steps in scheduling your IVF treatment
+• Funding decisions will be communicated directly to your fertility clinic.
+Your fertility clinic will then contact you directly regarding the next steps in scheduling your IVF treatment.

 Frequently asked questions